 Does Apple Watch work with Elite HRV?

-There is always the possibility that Apple will expand the watch's capability and accessibility.
 We will update this article and our Compatible Devices page accordingly when the time comes.